The Definitive Book

 27 Nov 1964-Alaska, Flight-into-terrain mishap: Deaths 12

 The focus of this historical account endeavours to provide a broader perspective of historical events of VP-2 Squadron’s involvement during the period my Father, Navy Lt.
 Jesse Beasley, was attached to the Squadron.
-He did not return home from his mission of the Yellow Sea and his valour and honor forfeited---Secrecy for National Security reasons cited.
-But,none the less, misconduct went unpunished, justice prevented and careers were protected.
+He did not return home from his mission of the Yellow Sea and his valour and honor forfeited---Secrecy for National Security reasons cited in an attempt to make his death seem less immoral, or even justified.
+Misconduct went unpunished, justice prevented and careers were protected.
+But, none the less, misconduct went unpunished, justice prevented and careers were protected.
 Therefore, when my Father was involved in VP-2 operations, I unapologetically so mention.
 Not only was the “Korean/Cold War” of 1952-1954 an eventful period in VP-2 Squadron’s history it was an eventful time of political upheaval in American History as the transition of control of government shifts dramatically.

 First flown 1945-Last Naval reserve retired 1978